MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 pip3 install openpredict
 ```

+> It is currently recommended to install from the source code to get the latest version

 ### Install from the source code

-All contribution to OpenPredict are welcome!

 Clone this repository: